Jarred-Sumner/peek/TEST-PAGE.md

-### git-peek chrome extension test page
+### git-peek test page

-If you're seeing this page in your local editor, that means it worked!
+Do you see an "Open (git-peek)" button in the header?
+Try clicking it.
+If it works, this page will open up in your local editing environment.

-You just cloned the extension's repository into a temporary directory using `git-peek`.
-After you close your editor, the repository will be erased from your computer automatically.